-I first ate at Crown & Crumpet in 2011 (the year before celiac) and absolutely fell in love.
-So in love that I went on to move to England and date a Brit for close to 10 years.
+I first ate at Crown & Crumpet in 2011 (the year before I was diagnosed) and absolutely fell in love.
+So in love that I went on to move to England and date a Brit for 10 years.
 The obsession all started with this afternoon tea… (I kid, kind of).

 In any case, having celiac one of my greatest disappointments was never being able to eat Crown & Crumpet again.
 Then, on my most recent trip to San Francisco I reached out to them and discovered they offer an entirely gluten free afternoon tea (for an extra $6)!

 They’ve had to downsize their location (it’s not as perfectly quirky as before), but it’s been a very hard couple years for the hospitality industry so I understand.
 Dan and I had a great meal here and I highly recommend it.
 They deserve all our support!